 Is It Hard To Find Legal Malpractice Attorney in Tennessee?

 It can sometimes be difficult to find a lawyer who is willing to handle a legal malpractice action, but there are now lawyers in every state who accept legal malpractice cases.
-Our firm accepts cases in Tennessee and other states (pro has vice admission) involving substantial monetary losses.
+Our firm accepts cases in Tennessee and other states (pro has vice admission) involving substantial monetary and other losses.